 MULTIFLORA ROSE (Rosa multiflora), formerly recommended for erosion control, hedges, and wildlife habitat, becomes a huge shrub that chokes out all other vegetation and is too dense for many species of birds to nest in, though a few favor it.
 In shade, it grows up trees like a vine.
 It is covered with white flowers in June.
 (Our native roses have fewer flowers, mostly pink.)
 Distinguish multiflora by its size, and by the presence of very hard, curved thorns, and a fringed edge to the leaf stalk.

 Control: (1) - pull seedlings, dig out larger plants at least 6" from the crown and 6" down; (4) on extensive infestations; (10) or (11).
-Foliar application is most effective when in flower.
 It may remain green in winter, so herbicide may applied when other plants are dormant.
-For foliar application, mix Rodeo with extra sticker-spreader use Roundup Pro, or use Roundup Sure Shot Foam on small plants.
+For foliar application, mix Rodeo with extra sticker-spreader, or use Roundup Sure Shot Foam on small plants.

 BUSH HONEYSUCKLES (Lonicera spp.), including Belle, Amur, Morrow's, and Tatarian honeysuckle.
 (In our region, assume that any honeysuckle is exotic unless it is a scarlet-flowered vine).
 Bush honeysuckles create denser shade than native shrubs, reducing plant diversity and eliminating nest sites for many forest interior species.

-University of Missouri research found that Asiatic Bush Honeysuckle increases the risk of tick borne disease by a factor of ten.
-Control: (2) on ornamentals; (1); on shady sites only, brush cut in early spring and again in early fall (3); (4) during the growing season where fire is appropriate with the native ecosystem; (7); or (10) late in the growing season.
+Control: (2) on ornamentals; (1); on shady sites only, brush cut in early spring and again in early fall (3); (4) during the growing season; (7); or (10) late in the growing season.